jpjesus/MarvelAPI/README.md

 # MarvelAPI

-Simple app that lists and seach for marvel and show their detail using MVVM architecture.
+Simple app that lists and search for marvel and show their detail using MVVM architecture.

 ## Architecture